avielrs/avielrs.github.io/_posts/2020-04-01-BrainStation-Capstone.md

 #### Things to note:

-- points is our target and will be set as the dependent variable
+- points coloumn is our target and will be set as the dependent variable
 - taster_twiter_handle will be deleted as it will not be included in the model
 - Each row of data is a different review
 - Each column describes information about the wine, review, and reviewer